domerin0/rnn-speech/trained_models/acoustic_model/english/README.md

 * LibriSpeech's test-clean

 ### How to try it
+First check that you have downloaded the lfs managed files.
+Execute this command in project's root dir :

+    $ git lfs pull

-Make sure to set those parameters in your config file :
+Then make sure to set those parameters in your config file :

     [acoustic_network_params]
     num_layers : 3